Samsung, LG sued over U.S. employee recruiting policies

-SAN FRANCISCO Samsung Electronics Co Ltd and LG Electronics were accused of agreeing to avoid poaching each other's U.S. employees, according to a U.S. civil lawsuit filed last week.
+SAN FRANCISCO Samsung Electronics Co Ltd and LG Electronics were accused of agreeing to avoid poaching each other's U.S. employees, according to a U.S. civil lawsuit filed last week, in what has become a familiar allegation in Silicon Valley.

-The case, filed in federal court in Northern California, accuses Samsung and LG of antitrust violations and driving down employee wages.
+The proposed class action, filed in a Northern California federal court by an LG sales manager, accuses Samsung and LG of antitrust violations and driving down employee wages.
+The case is similar to one against Apple Inc, Google and other tech companies which settled last year for $415 million.

+Representatives for Samsung and LG could not immediately be reached for comment on Monday.

+The plaintiff, A. Frost, says in the lawsuit that a recruiter contacted Frost via LinkedIn in 2013, seeking to fill a position with Samsung.

+The case in U.S. District Court, Northern District of California is A. Frost vs. LG Corporation, LG Electronics Inc, Samsung Electronics Co Ltd et al., 16-5206.

-(Reporting by Dan Levine; Editing by Chris Reese)
+(Reporting by Dan Levine; Editing by Chris Reese and Matthew Lewis)

 Trending Stories